ntoda03/cycleassembler/README.md

 ```
 The pipeline can be run as followed:

-  nextflow run cycleassembler [options] --reads "reads_{1,2}.fq.gz" --reference sequences.fa
+  nextflow run cycleassembler [options] --reads "path/to/reads/reads_{1,2}.fq.gz" --reference path/to/sequences/sequences.fa

-Mandatory arguments:
+Primary arguments:

 Input files
     --reads  [file]                 Input paired end fastq files to analyze in quotes.
                                     {1,2} indicates the read pairing number and this must come after the id.
                                     A semicolon separated list and wildcards are be accepted.
+                                    This should include the path to the files if they are not in the current directory.

 References
-    --reference [file]              Homologous sequences of interest to focus on in fasta format
+    --reference [file]              Homologous sequences of interest to focus on in fasta format.
+                                    This should include the path to the files if they are not in the current directory.
-    --reference_type [str]          ['dna' or 'prot']
+    --reference_type [str]          Type fo reference sequence ['nucl' or 'prot', default: 'nucl')
-    --seeds [file]                  Seed contigs from a previous assembly of this data to use to
-                                    identify initial reads to use

 Optional Arguments:

 Directories
-    -w                              Scratch working directory
+    -w                              Scratch working directory for temporary files (default: ./work)
-    --outdir                        Diretory to store output files in
+    --outdir                        Diretory to store results files in (default: ./results)

-Trimming
+Trimming options
     --clip_r1 [int]                 Remove int bases from the start of paired end read 1 (default: 0)
     --clip_r1_end   [int]           Remove int bases from the end of paired end read 1 (default: 0)
     --clip_r2_start [int]           Remove int bases from the start of paired end read 2 (default: 0)
     --clip_r2_end   [int]           Remove int bases from the end of reverse paired end read 2 (default: 0)
     --skip_trimming [bool]          Skip the adapter trimming step (default: false)
     --skip_dedupe [bool]            Skip the read deduplication step  (default: false)
+    --output_trimmed                Ouput the trimmed and processed reads to the results directory

+Assembly seed sequences
+    --seeds [file]                  Seed contigs from a previous assembly of this data to use to identify initial
+                                    reads to use instead of doing an initial assembly.
 Exon extraction
     --exons [file]                  Fasta file containing exon sequences.
 The exons will be mapped
                                     to the assembled contigs and the corresponding sequences will be